 Ethnicity: there is a clear gap between BAME and White students achieving a First or Upper Second.
-This has continued to be the case during the pandemic, although reduced from pre-pandemic levels.
+This has continued to be the case during the pandemic, although reduced from pre-pandemic levels3, and remains steady for the 2023/24 cohort.

-Gender: there is a consistent gender gap, with an average of 85.5% of women and 77% of men achieving a First or Upper Second over this period.
+Gender: there is a consistent gender gap, with an average of 84.9% of women and 76.3% of men achieving a First or Upper Second over this period.
 The gap has continued at around 8%.
 There are insufficient data to comment on outcomes for non-binary students.